 –Can you masturbate without experiencing shame (Gen. 2:24)?

 –Can you masturbate with a clear conscience (Titus 1:15)?

 –Can you masturbate without capitulating to the cravings of your sinful desires and thoughts (Eph.
 2:3)?

-No, maybe, yes, yes, no. Did I get an “A”?
+No, maybe, yes, yes, no. How’d I do?
 I assume those are the right answers.
-I guess there are others possible, maybe with regard to number 2.
+Though there are others possible, maybe with regard to number 2.